nikoschalikias/STM32F103C6_CAN2/tasks.md

 - [ ] 14.
 Find the local CANALL board project directory
 - [ ] 15.
 Initiate git to CANALL
 - [ ] 16.
 Create remote GitHub CANALL board repo
+- [ ] 17.
+Get new Photos from the CANALL setup